sarckk/sarckk.github.io/content/post/transformers.md

  Attention(Q,K,V) = softmax(\frac{QK^T}{\sqrt{d_k}})V
 \end{equation}

 This is the standard matrix formulation of attention that the authors use in the Transformers paper (page 4).
-Notice that we are scaling the matrix ${QK_T}$ (i.e. the dot-product between all rows of query-matrix $Q$ with all columns of key-matrix $K$) by $\frac{1}{d_k}$, to prevent dot products from becoming too large, "pushing the softmax function into regions where it has extremely small gradients ([Viswani et al, 2017, pg 4](https://arxiv.org/pdf/1706.03762.pdf))".
+Notice that we are scaling the matrix ${QK_T}$ (i.e. the dot-product between all rows of query-matrix $Q$ with all columns of key-matrix $K$) by $\frac{1}{d_k}$, to prevent dot products from becoming too large, "pushing the softmax function into regions where it has extremely small gradients" ([Viswani et al, 2017, pg 4](https://arxiv.org/pdf/1706.03762.pdf)).

 This ability for parallelization is a part of why the Transformer has been so successful -- previous models based on recurrence, for example, cannot be parallelized because the computation of its state at time $t$, $h_t$ necessarily depends on the computation of its previous state at time $t-1$, $h_{t-1}$.